andrekramer/erdna/README.md

 node index.js

-Try it out in another shell using the following curl command to post a Scheme script to the server running on 8080:
+Try it out in another shell using the following curl command to post a Scheme script to the server running on port 8080:
 curl --data "(+ 1 2)" localhost:8080
 3

-or multi-line with a Scheme style comment:
+or a multi-line post with a Scheme style comment:

 curl --data-raw "